ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/document-query/how-to-use-lucene.dotnet.markdown

-# Session : Querying : How to use Lucene?
+# Session : Querying : How to use Lucene

-Lucene-flawored syntax can be used with `WhereLucene` method, a part of filtering methods available in `IDocumentQuery`.
+Lucene flavored syntax can be used with the `WhereLucene` method, a part of filtering methods available in `IDocumentQuery`.

 ## Syntax